gildeb/MPU6050dmp20/README.md

-> __MPU6050dmp20.py__ : transcription sous micropython du driver Arduino de Jeff Rowberg.
-Pour l'ESP01, le module est trop lourd pour être chargé en RAM et doit être integré au firmware.
+> __MPU6050dmp20.py__ : micropython driver for MPU6050 Digital Motion Processor 2.0 (python transcription of Jeff Rowberg driver)
 >
+> For ESP01, the module is too large and it must be compiled with the firmware
+>
-> __firmware-combined.bin__ : firmware micropython pour l'ESP01/ESP8266 contenant, entre autres, le module MPU6050dmp20.
+> __firmware-combined.bin__ : micropython firmware including MPU6050dmp20 for ESP01/ESP8266